Ruri Rocks

 Ruri Rocks (瑠璃の宝石, Ruri no Hōseki), also known as Introduction to Mineralogy, is a Japanese manga series written and illustrated by Keiichirō Shibuya.
 The story features high school student Ruri, a girl who loves minerals and jewelry who meets graduate student Nagi, fostering an interest in mineralogy.
-It has been serialized in Enterbrain's seinen manga magazine Harta since August 2019, with its chapters collected into seven tankōbon volumes as of September 2025.
+It has been serialized in Enterbrain's seinen manga magazine Harta since August 2019, with its chapters collected into eight tankōbon volumes as of September 2026.
 An anime television series adaptation produced by Studio Bind aired from July to September 2025.

 Plot

 Ruri Tanigawa is a high school student who likes jewelry and accessories.
 When visiting a jewelry store, she found accessories that used crystals.
 Ruri was amazed by the beauty of the crystal, and tried to find it herself.
 One day, while searching for crystals, Ruri meets Nagi Arato, a beautiful college graduate student studying mineralogy.
 Their encounter deepens Ruri's love and fascination with the world of mineralogy, as they are joined by Nagi's colleague Yōko Imari, and Ruri's classmate and best friend, Shōko Seto.

-The characters look for minerals such as quartz, garnet, pyrite, gold and fluorite, and use various mineralogy tools such as a panning dish, a hammer and topographic maps.
+The characters look for minerals such as quartz, garnet, pyrite, gold and fluorite, and use various mineralogy tools such as a panning dish, a hammer and topographic maps, but eventually come across rarer and more precious minerals such as platinum and gemstones such as sapphire.